Reflections: On Dreams & Destiny…

 “It is in your moments of decision that your destiny is shaped” Anthony Robbins

 If you’ve read Anthony Robbin’s story, you know what led him to turn his life around and create the successful company he now runs.
-He followed his decision to end the pity party and get back in top form, but we can all make that commitment too and end up …?
+He followed his decision to end the pity party and get back in top form and, it paid off.
+We can all make that commitment to honor our higher self and end up … somewhere else?
 One thing I know for sure is that on our journey to meet our successful self, we must agree to change.
 Our agreement is vital.
-The elders in my village had a popular saying; “When you agree, your destiny, your Creator, your guides also rally to agree… then success comes.”
+The elders in my father’s village had a popular saying; Onye kwe, Chinya ekwee – “When you agree, your destiny, your Creator, your guides also rally to agree… then success comes.”